tnmy44/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 --->

-Please see the new [dbt change workflow](https://handbook.gitlab.com/handbook/business-technology/data-team/how-we-work/dbt-change-workflow/) handbook page for guidance on submitting a dbt MR.
+Please see the [dbt change workflow](https://handbook.gitlab.com/handbook/business-technology/data-team/how-we-work/dbt-change-workflow/) handbook page for details on these sections.

 ## Plan